-Art -
+Art

-• Have students wad a plastic sandwich bag and use it to apply gray tempera paint to cover a nine-inch square paper.
-After it dries, cut out a 7-inch circle.
-Glue moon cutout onto the larger black paper and cut out white stars to add to the picture (Standard I, Objective 1)
+Have students wad a plastic sandwich bag and use it to apply gray tempera paint to cover an eight-nine inch square, After it dries, cut out a circle.

+Glue moon cutout onto the larger black paper and cut out white stars to add to the picture.